Dr. G.R. Damodaran College of Science: Activities

 Capacity building programmes such as Qualitative and Quantitative Research with Computational statistics, Workshops, Seminars, Outreach Programmes, Guest lectures (e.g., Human Factors), Case Studies with Role Play (OSCE), Colloquiums, Positive psychology, Leadership and Life Skills training through Boot camps, Certificate structured programmes of evidence based therapies like DBT, CBT - CAT and Integrative psychotherapy with psychodynamic and systemic principles from NIMHANS and other organisations, Association monthly meetings with minutes, Rural Camp, Fieldwork Reviews, Moot Sessions - Social Policy Analysis and HRM Issues, Language Lab for Academic writing (APA & MLA styles) and Professional development (IELTS & TOFEL format) are an integrated part of the curricular and extracurricular activities.
 Sensitization and promotion of Social Policy, Social Responsibility and Living Healthy is a part of the social work, campus decorum.

 GRD School of Computer Science (GRDSCS)

 The aim of the school is to transmit conversant knowledge and competent skills required in the ever-growing field of Computer Science.
 The school offers bachelor's degree in Computer Science, Information Technology and Computer Applications.
 For advanced studies the school provides Post graduate degrees like M.Sc.
 Computer Science with P.G.
 Diploma in VLSI Design and Embedded Systems; M.Sc.
-Data Analytics; M.Sc.
 Information Technology with PG Diploma in Cloud Computing and Master of Computer Applications (M.C.A).
 The Department of Computer Science is also an approved center of Bharathiar University for providing M.Phil. and Ph.D. in Computer Science.